knpuniversity/rest/knpu/episode1/patch.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 All of this wouldn't be RESTful if it weren't a bit controversial.
 Because
-PUT's correct behavior is harsh, many APIs just support PUT, but make it
+PUT's correct behavior is harsh, many APIs support PUT, but make it
 act like PATCH.
 Do what's best for your API clients, be consistent, and then
 make sure it's perfectly clear how things work.
-But remember, the more you
+Remember, the more you
 bend the rules, the weirder your API will look when people are learning it.

 The Truth Behind PATCH
 ----------------------

 And about PATCH, I've been lying to you.
 We're *technically* using PATCH
-incorrectly.
-Let's go back to `RFC 5789`_ where it describes PATCH with a
+incorrectly. womp womp...
+Let's go back to `RFC 5789`_ where it describes
-little more detail:
+PATCH with a little more detail:

     In a PUT request, the enclosed entity is considered to be a modified
     version of the resource stored on the origin server, and the client is